 Matzie represents nonfiction and commercial fiction as an Aevitas agent based in Washington, DC.
 She is most interested in strong original ideas, new and international voices, big-think topics and books that challenge readers and create discussion.

-Becky Sweren represents narrative nonfiction such as The Fox Hunt by Mohammed Al Samawi (William Morrow) and From the Corner of the Oval by Rebecca Dorey-Stein (Spiegel & Grau).
-She also represents New York Times bestsellers such as The Secret Life of the American Musical by Jack Viertel (FSG), acclaimed history such as Making Monte Carlo by Mark Braude (Simon & Schuster), and award-winning fiction such as National Book Award nominee A Cure for Suicide by Jesse Ball (Pantheon).
+Becky Sweren represents narrative nonfiction such as The Fox Hunt by Mohammed Al Samawi (William Morrow), Miami 1980 by Nicholas Griffin (37 INK/ Atria), and From the Corner of the Oval by Rebecca Dorey-Stein (Spiegel & Grau).
+She also represents literary fiction such as Lotus by Lijia Zhang (Holt), New York Times bestsellers such as The Secret Life of the American Musical by Jack Viertel (FSG), and acclaimed history such as Making Monte Carlo by Mark Braude (Simon & Schuster).

 Becky graduated summa cum laude and Phi Beta Kappa from Duke University with a BA in English and in Theater Studies.
 Prior to joining Aevitas, she worked at Janklow & Nesbit Associates.